sanger-tol/treeval/docs/genealignmentsynteny.md

 Save Path:              /gene_alignment_data/bird/csv_data/GallusGallus.GRCg7b-data.csv
 ```

-So what is happening is that it is moving through the directory, identifying each unique folder and generating a csv summarising the data found in those directories into a csv with the following information, this looks like:
+So what is happening is that it is moving through the directory, identifying each unique folder and generating a CSV summarising the data found in those directories into a csv with the following information, this looks like:

 ```bash
 head -n 5 /gene_alignment_data/bird/csv_data/Gallus_gallus.GRCg6a-data.csv